 Imagine having to move to a new city in a foreign country.
 Imagine having to adapt to a completely different lifestyle: strange temperatures, strange environment, strange people, strange food, … This is one of the reasons why on June 28th 1991 a group of enthusiastic biostatisticians, decided to found Alumni Biostatistics Diepenbeek (ABD) with Kristel Luijtens as the first president.
-Later she was followed by respectively Jacqueline Smits ('93-'95), Els Gaens ('95-'97), Helena Geys ('97-'99), Ivy Jansen ('99-'02), Saskia Litière ('02-'04), Herbert Thijs ('04-'06), Niel Hens ('06-'08), Philippe Haldermans ('08-‘11 ), Kim Van Kerckhove (’11-'13), Yannick Vandendijck ('13-.'16), and now Kim Hendrickx ('16-).
+Later she was followed by respectively Jacqueline Smits ('93-'95), Els Gaens ('95-'97), Helena Geys ('97-'99), Ivy Jansen ('99-'02), Saskia Litière ('02-'04), Herbert Thijs ('04-'06), Niel Hens ('06-'08), Philippe Haldermans ('08-‘11 ), Kim Van Kerckhove (’11-'13), Yannick Vandendijck ('13-.'16), Kim Hendrickx ('16-'18), and now Joris Van Houtven ('18-).
 When in September 1999, the new program, Master of Science in Applied Statistics, started, ABD became A²BD.
 In 2007, with the start of the Master of Science in Bioinformatics, A²BD changed its name again, into A²B²D.
 When in 2009 the program directors decided to change the name of the applied program into 'Epidemiology & Public Health Methodology', A²B²D decided to go for a completely new, fresh name: JOSS (Joint Organisation of Statistic Scholars).

 With a group of energetic board members, most of them PhD students of CenStat, we try to facilitate living in a completely different environment, what Belgium for sure is for a lot of our foreign students.
 We also try to keep contact with the graduated students as well as with the current students and with their instructors.
 All are kept up-to-date through the JOSS newsletter, with announcements about social activities, statistical meetings and also with personal matters.